 - Ban on texting for all drivers (O.C.G.A. § 40-6-241.2).

 Since these laws have been passed, Georgia has seen a decrease in teen fatalities from 23 deaths in 2012 and from 37 in 2011.
-This is almost half the number of teens who had been killed ten (10) years earlier when more than 45 teens were killed on Georgia highways.
+This is almost half the number of teens who had been killed ten (10) years earlier when more than 45 teens were killed in car accidents on Georgia highways.

 In addition to the nationwide campaign to eliminate cellphone use while driving, there are programs dedicated to educating motorists about distracted driving.
 Among these programs, Safe America is devoted to educating teens at their initial driving experience.
 Currently, high school students throughout metro Atlanta are learning the dangers of texting and other forms of distraction by participating in a program called “Georgia Teens Xcited 2 X the Txt”.